Definition of the target group(s)

 Special support is provided for pupils who cannot adequately achieve their growth, development or learning objectives through other support measures.
 The education provider collects information from teachers and the school’s student welfare body.
 Based on this information, the education provider makes an official decision concerning special support.
 The decision must be revised at least after the second grade and before the pupil is transferred to seventh grade.

 Following the decision, an individualised educational plan (IEP) is drawn up for the pupil.
-To complement special needs education, the whole range of support measures available can be used. the support of the child’s parents or guardians as well as multi-professional cooperation are important.
+To complement special needs education, the whole range of support measures available can be used.
+Support of the child’s parents or guardians as well as multi-professional cooperation are important.
 The main purpose of special support is to provide pupils with broadly based and systematic help so that they can complete primary and lower secondary education and are eligible to continue to upper secondary level.

 Specific support measures